 Our restructuring plan, initiated in the first quarter of fiscal 2019, is aimed to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
-During three months ended June 30, 2020 and 2019, we incurred total restructuring charges of \$2,324 and \$4,079, respectively.
-These restructuring charges relate primarily to severance and related costs associated with headcount reductions and lease abandonment charges.
-These charges include \$57 and \$368 of stock-based compensation related to modifications of existing unvested awards granted to certain employees impacted by the restructuring plan for the three months ended June 30, 2020 and 2019, respectively.
+These restructuring charges relate primarily to severance and related costs associated with headcount reductions, stock-based compensation related to modifications of existing unvested awards granted to certain employees impacted by the restructuring plan and lease abandonment charges.